ternaris/marv-robotics/tutorial/write-your-own.rst

 .. literalinclude:: code/marv_tutorial/__init__.py
     :pyobject: image
-    :lines: 19-22
+    :lines: 19-21

-The ``raw_messages`` node pushes raw ROS messages, which have to be deserialized using the correct message type returned by :any:`get_message_type`.
+The ``raw_messages`` node pushes raw ROS1 or ROS2 messages, which have to be deserialized.
+Use :any:`make_deserialize` to create a deserialize function for all messages pulled from a stream.

 Write image to file